Genymobile/scrcpy/README.md

 # scrcpy

-This project displays screens of Android devices connected on USB, and allow to control them using the host mouse and keyboard.
+This application provides display and control of Android devices connected on USB.
 It does not require any _root_ access.
 It works on _GNU/Linux_, _Windows_ and _Mac OS_.

 ![screenshot](assets/screenshot-debian-600.jpg)